nakst/gf/README.md

 - Press Shift+F10 to step out of a block, and press Shift+F11 to step out a function.
 - Press Tab while entering a watch expression to auto-complete it.
 - Press `/` with a watch expression highlighted to change the format specifier.
 For example, `/x` switches to hexadecimal view.
+- Press backtick to enter line inspect mode.
+This mode evaluates all expressions on the current line.

 ## Settings